This post may contain affiliate links. Please read my disclosure policy.

 Salt your water.
 This is critical!
 The matzo balls will soak up the water, so if it’s plain, they’ll taste plain.
 If it’s too salty, they will be too.
 Salting your water is very important!
 You don’t need to use broth if you salt correctly!
 Roughly 3 tablespoons of salt to 3 quarts of water will create the perfect matzo ball!

 Let them set.
-Since we’re using a mix and sprucing it up, follow the package and let them sit/set.
+Since we’re using a mix and sprucing it up a little, you will still follow the package and let them sit/set.

 Don’t undercook!
 If you want them fluffy, don’t undercook!

-Cook them separate.
-I don’t recommend cooking them with your chicken soup!
+Cook them separately.
+I don’t recommend cooking them with your chicken soup – add them once cooked!

 Have Hard Matzo Balls?

 If the mixture is used too soon, the matzo balls will fall apart when cooking.
-If the mixture rests for too long, they can end up very dense.
+If the mixture rests for too long, it can end up very dense – read what the package recommends.

-Growing up in a Jewish home, chicken soup was a staple (and still is) for holidays and anytime someone started to come down with something.
-I’ve eaten a lot of chicken soup in my day, and this is hands down my favorite.
-Plus, it’s literally the easiest recipe to throw together
+Growing up in a Jewish home, chicken soup was a staple (and still is) for holidays, and anytime someone started to come down with something.
+I’ve eaten a lot of chicken soup in my day, and this is hands down my nanny’s recipe is my favorite.
+Plus, it’s literally the easiest recipe to just throw together.

-It has all the flavors of your classic chicken soup just like grandma (or my nanny) used to make that would simmer for hours on hours.
-Packed with tons of veggies and tender chicken, this classic comfort soup is perfect for anytime you need to warm yourself up on a chilly day, a Jewish holiday, or to have in the freezer should a sickness strike.
+It has all the flavors of your classic chicken soup, just like grandma (or my nanny) used to make, which would simmer for hours on end.
+Packed with tons of veggies and tender chicken, this classic comfort soup is perfect for any time you need to warm yourself up on a chilly day, a Jewish holiday, or to have in the freezer should a sickness strike.
+The upside to the stove simmer is that the house had a wonderful smell all day long.

 For Passover, I like chopping the vegetables larger and more rough (like Nanny did it!), but you can dice as well!